lucasmag/oowlish-challenge/README.md

 ```

 ### Dependencies ###
-These were the main dependencies used in this project.
+These are the main dependencies used in this project.

 #### Backend
 + [Python 3.8](https://www.python.org/)